rectified-evasion/rectified-evasion/README.md

 ### Hi there 👋

+Interested in clinical neurology, applications of geometry in neurobiology.
+Currently mostly focussing on electrophysiological data processing.

 <!--
 **rectified-evasion/rectified-evasion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.